Do Kayak Paddles Float? 2026 Guide to Paddle Buoyancy

 Fiberglass Paddles: The Reliable Floaters

 I've dropped my fiberglass paddle more times than I care to admit (usually while fishing), and it always stays on the surface.
-The kayak paddle float characteristics of fiberglass mean you've got time to paddle back and retrieve it – though I still recommend a leash because wind and current don't care about your paddle's feelings.
+The kayak paddle float characteristics of fiberglass mean you've got time to paddle back and retrieve it – though I still recommend a leash because wind and current don't care about your paddle's buoyancy rating.

 Carbon Fiber Paddles: The High-Performance Floaters

 When I finally splurged on a carbon fiber paddle last year, the first thing I noticed wasn't the weight savings – it was how high it floated.
 Carbon fiber's incredible strength-to-weight ratio means manufacturers can create paddles that are both incredibly light and surprisingly buoyant.
+Most quality carbon fiber paddles use foam core construction in the blades, adding even more flotation.

 My carbon fiber touring paddle weighs about half what my old aluminum one did, and it floats like a pool noodle.
 The downside?
 If you drop it in any kind of wind, that lightness becomes a liability – it'll sail away faster than you can say "there goes $400."